 Before the interior décor revolution came along, we were never sure how to make that one teakwood coffee table fit in with the sectional sofas.
-We had no idea how a 19th-century chandelier could complement the beauty of a vintage hutch cabinet in the Echo Park homes.
+We had no idea how a 19th-century chandelier could complement the beauty of a vintage hutch cabinet.
 Nevertheless, finally, here it is.
 The era of accent furniture.

 Who takes the spotlight?